 - A study by the Department of Neurosurgery and Radiology, Rio Grande Regional Hospital and Health Sciences Center, and the University of Texas showed the pressure within the disc was reduced up to -100 mm Hg, ultimately creating a vacuum within the disc.
 Published in the Journal of Neurosurgery (vol. 81, Sept.
 1994).

 - In Another study of 219 patients with herniated discs and degenerative disc disease, 86% who completed decompression therapy showed immediate improvement and resolution of their symptoms.
-92% showed overall improvement, and 5 patients (2 percent) relapsed within 90 days of treatment. (“Spinal Decompression,” Nov/Dec 2003, Vol. 5, No. 6, Thomas Gionis, M.D. and Eric Groteke, D.C., Orthopedic Technology Review).
+92% showed an overall improvement, and 5 patients (2 percent) relapsed within 90 days of treatment. (“Spinal Decompression,” Nov/Dec 2003, Vol. 5, No. 6, Thomas Gionis, M.D. and Eric Groteke, D.C., Orthopedic Technology Review).

 - “Vertebral axial decompression therapy for pain associated with herniated or degenerated discs or facet syndrome: An Outcome Study” in Neurological Research, April 1998.
 This study showed that pain, activity, and mobility scores all improved after therapy.
 The researchers showed a success rate of 72% for those with multiple herniated discs and 73% for a single herniated disc.
-The authors concluded that for patients with low back pain, decompression therapy should be considered as a front-line treatment.
+The authors concluded that for patients with low back pain, decompression therapy should be considered a front-line treatment.

-- What conditions will decompression treat?
+What conditions will spinal decompression treat?

 This treatment can help patients who experience: